kubedl-io/kubedl/console/README.md

 #### Run local Console Backend Server

 1. Create namespace `kubedl-system` in your k8s and make sure you have permission to create object.
-2. Prepare a ConfigMap as below.
-If not provide, kubedl will create default `kubedl-config` in namespace `kubedl-system`.
+2. Run backend server with disabled authentication mode
+    ```bash
+    ./backend-server
     ```
+#### Optional
+1. base images: You Can input some image names as base images when creating a job.
+   Prepare the ConfigMap as below.
+These images will give you some choice when input job image.
+    ``` yaml
     apiVersion: v1
      kind: ConfigMap
      metadata:
          namespace: kubedl-system
-        name: kubedl-config
+         name: kubedl-image-config
      data:
-        commonConfig: '{
+         images: '{
-            "namespace":"kubedl-system",
-            "TFCpuImages":"",
-            "TFGpuImages":"",
-            "PytouchGpuImages":""
+             "tf-cpu-images":[
+               " here input your base image",
+               ...
+             ],
+            "tf-gpu-images":[
+               ...
+            ],
+            "pytorch-gpu-images":[
+               ...
+            ]
          }'
+    ```
+2. authorize: You can input some accounts into `users` in ConfigMap below, so that dashboard would check `uid` and `password` when login.
+    ``` yaml
+    apiVersion: v1
+     kind: ConfigMap
+     metadata:
+         namespace: kubedl-system
+         name: kubedl-auth-config
+     data:
         users: '{
             "admin":{
             "uid":"admin",